garfix/richard-readthedocs/docs/source/introduction/responding.md

 }
 ~~~

 The format inferred from processing this sentence is `("format", "y/n")`.
 I.e. this is a Yes/no question.
 The response should be "yes" or "no".
 The responder checks the list of bindings.
 If empty, it returns "no", otherwise "yes".
+To change these responses add atoms with `format_no` and `format_yes`, like this: `("format_no", "Insufficient information")`.

 ## List